onlyquake/xonotic-wiki/Invasion.md

 Invasion
 ========

 *Note: As this game mode is still experimental, the information in this page might become outdated as new Xonotic versions get released.
-This article is written for version 0.8.2.*
+This page is written for version 0.8.2.*

 **Invasion** is a highly **experimental** game mode in which the players fight together against hordes of monsters.